sneakers-the-rat/surveillance-graphs/_sections/_ideology/kgs_and_ai.md

 > To enable all of these updates, Search has to understand interests and how they progress over time.
 So we’ve taken our existing Knowledge Graph—which understands connections between people, places, things and facts about them—and added a new layer, called the Topic Layer, engineered to deeply understand a topic space and how interests can develop over time as familiarity and expertise grow. {% cite %}

+**Academics in particular should be extremely wary of powering a knowledge graph of factual information that then directly fuels the ownership of all information by a few search engines**

 - **Review**: {% cite mialonAugmentedLanguageModels2023 %}
 	- Also be sure to read and cite: {% cite shahSituatingSearch2022 %}